One of the James Webb Space Telescope's science goals is to look back through time to when galaxies were young.

 The diagram above shows the three

-different mirror prescriptions that the
+different mirror prescriptions that the segments have.

 The hexagonal shape allows a segmented mirror with high filling factor and six-fold symmetry.
 High filling factor means the segments fit together without gaps.
 If the segments were circular, there would be gaps between them.
 Symmetry is good because there need only be 3 different optical prescriptions for 18 segments, 6 of each (see above right diagram).
 Finally, a roughly circular overall mirror shape is desired because that focuses the light into the most compact region on the detectors.
 A oval mirror, for example, would give images that are elongated in one direction.
 A square mirror would send a lot of the light out of the central region.